SoClassical/physicalcomputing/hw/midterm/README.md

 #### https://youtu.be/gWuzvI0V5Vg Finally my code was all laid out and ready to go (or so I thought).
 The most problematic problem revealed itself: The LEDs did not turn off after 5 seconds like they were supposed to.
 No matter what I tried, I could not figure it out.
 In the end, I went to meet with Prof. Rodriguez in hopes of fixing this.
 It turned out to be an error in my logic.

 #### After fixing the code, I fixed up the box (inside and out) so that it was more aesthetically pleasing--sort of.
 I had to make sure I could connect the Arduino to my laptop with the wire coming out of the box while also making sure the layout inside the box was clear.
 Inside the box are two pockets for the questions and answers.
+I chose this box because it was one of the only items I had that could contain this project.
+It is also quite portable and easy to carry.

 #### If I had more time with this project, I would definitely spend more time to work out the piezo.
 Originally, I wanted a tune to play for a correct answer and an incorrect answer, but it was difficult for me to find time to work on the piezo without annoying everyone else around me.